e271828e/Flight.jl/docs/notes/design/framework_spec.md

 becomes a visible tier-crossing feedback loop — which is what it always was, physically.

-**Verdict.** The strongest counterexample landed on the two-kind taxonomy with *less* code than the fused original — same thirteen integral scalars, same math, minus the reset block — and three structural gains.
+**Verdict.** The strongest counterexample landed on the two-class taxonomy with *less* code than the fused original — same thirteen integral scalars, same math, minus the reset block — and three structural gains.
 The sampling seam became a wire.
 The sketch's incidental violations became visible structure: the